Benoni Defense: Modern Benoni: 3...e6

+Blumenfeld Countergambit: 3...e6 4.Nf3 b5

+The Blumenfeld is a variant of the Modern Benoni beginning 1.d4 Nf6 2.c4 c5 3.d5 e6 4.Nf3 b5.
+While it superficially resembles the Benko Gambit, it has a different strategic goal, that being to initiate counterplay against White's pawn center rather than develop positional pressure on the queen's side.

-Snake Benoni: 4.Nc3 exd5 5.cxd5 Bd6
+Snake Benoni: 3...e6 4.Nc3 exd5 5.cxd5 Bd6

-The Snake Benoni refers to a variant of the Modern Benoni where the bishop is developed to d6 rather than g7.
+The Snake Benoni is a variant of the Modern Benoni where the bishop is developed to d6 rather than g7.
 This opening was invented in 1982 by Rolf Olav Martens, who gave it its name because of the sinuous movement of the bishop—in Martens's original concept, Black follows up with 6...Bc7 and sometimes ...Ba5—and because the Swedish word for "snake", orm, was an anagram of his initials.
 Normunds Miezis has been a regular exponent of this variation.
 Aside from Martens's plan, 6...0-0 intending ...Re8, ...Bf8 and a potential redeployment of the bishop to g7, has also been tried.
 White appears to retain the advantage against both setups.